jacksonpradolima/coleman4hcs/README.md

 For more information about **WTS** and **VTS** read **Ref2** in [References](#references).

-On the other hand, we extended **COLEMAN** to consider the context surrouding in each CY Cycle.
+On the other hand, we extended **COLEMAN** to consider the context surrouding in each CI Cycle.
 The extended version we named as **CONSTANTINE** (_**CON**textual te**S**t priori**T**iz**A**tion for co**NT**inuous **INE**gration_).

 **CONSTANTINE** can use any feature given a dataset, for instance: